o-miralles/Pokedex-Grupo7/README.md

 The SonarQube analysis provides a report about the code quality, security and bugs.
 The OWASP ZAP analysis provides a report about the web application security vulnerabilities.

 The application is also integrated with GitHub, so every 5 minutes the Jenkins pipeline is triggered and the application is rebuilt and redeployed.

+When someone clones the repository they will need to do a "cp .env.example .env" and then put the data for the database connection